How to Beat the London System: A Practical Guide for Black (2026)

 Waiting for White to do something

-The London is already done developing by move 6.
+The London is essentially done developing by move 6 or 7.
 If Black has not started the counterattack by then, White gets Ne5 and Bd3 without resistance.
 Hit c5 by move 3 or 4, not move 8.

 Fearing Bxh7+ sacrifices

 Bxh7+ works only if Black castles kingside without defending h7 and the Ne5 is in the attack.
-In the setups above (especially with ...Bf5 or ...g6 fianchetto), the sacrifice does not work.
+In the setups above (especially with ...Bf5 or ...g6 fianchetto), the sacrifice does not work because either the bishops have been exchanged or h7 is covered by the king on g7.
 Castle with confidence.

 Rating-Specific Recommendations